 Missoula College, the two-year unit of the University of Montana, provides outstanding transfer, occupational and technical education covering 35 program areas across five academic departments.
 Areas of study include business and health care professions, applied computing and electronics and energy and industrial technologies.

 Investing in Student Success at a New Missoula College

 Western Montana soon will have a new place for students to prepare for these in-demand careers.
 The new Missoula College campus will open on East Broadway, across the Clark Fork River from the mountain campus and adjacent to the University's MonTEC business incubator.
-Preliminary plans call for a multistory building with more than 155,000 gross square feet.
+Missoula College will fill a multistory building with more than 115,000 square feet.

 “The East Broadway site will give us a distinctive opportunity to make a bold statement about UM and the role two-year education plays in the Missoula community and western Montana,” says University of Montana President Royce C. Engstrom.
 “We will be able to implement more fully the Missoula College mission to serve the educational and work force needs of this region while placing a state-of-the-art facility in a showcase location.”

 Missoula College (formerly the College of Technology) has been an integral part of the University of Montana since it became an academic unit of UM in 1994.
 The college opened as a vocational technical education center in 1967 and was designed to serve several hundred students.
 Today roughly 2,200 students crowd into buildings and temporary modular units – some of which students built themselves – on two separate campuses in south and west Missoula.
 It’s not a situation students or faculty enjoy.

 Demand for Missoula College’s programs is at an all-time high.
 Enrollment has increased 120 percent in the last 10 years – the highest growth rate of full-time equivalent students of any two-year college in Montana.